Visceral. Breathing. Layered.

 Anne found her love for nature growing up outdoors in California, but has called Louisiana home for over a decade.
 After leaving Pratt Institute in New York City, she began to pursue her own artistic voice, which led her to an interest in topography and natural systems.
 She began to make colorful abstract paintings using the shapes, textures, and colors of aerial photos to inspire her work.
-Her new series ‘Botanicals’ is a reflection on the New Orleans landscape.
+Her new series ‘River of Palms’ is a reflection on the New Orleans landscape.

 So what inspired you to make this new work?